Photo by Samuel-Cristophe Tedjasukmana, Courtsey of GrowNYC

 Farmers markets, Green Carts, supermarkets, public markets and healthy bodegas – all of these provide healthful options for shoppers.
 Expanded retail access to healthy and affordable food retailers can help more New Yorkers to make healthy choices when shopping for food.

 Looking to buy local?
 Farmers markets offer some of the freshest, most nutritious locally grown products in the region.
-There are approximately 138 farmers markets in New York City,125 of which now accept the Electronic Benefits Transfer (EBT) Card.
+There are more than 130 farmers markets in New York City, over 120 of which now accept the Electronic Benefits Transfer (EBT) Card.

 Health Bucks, worth $2 each, can be used to purchase fresh fruits and vegetables at all farmers markets.
 If you use food stamps, you will receive a Health Buck for every $5 you spend at the farmers market.